Justice in Film

 Samuel Alito was nominated as an Associate Justice, U.S. Supreme Court, by President George W. Bush, and he took his seat on January 31, 2006.
 Philip C. Bobbitt is the Herbert Wechsler Professor of Jurisprudence at Columbia University and the Director of the Center on National Security at the Columbia Law School.

-Entrance to the film series is included with Museum Admission during New-York Historical’s Pay-as-you-wish Friday Nights (6–8 pm).
-No advanced reservations.
-Tickets are distributed on a first-come, first-served basis beginning at 6 pm.
+Entrance to this film screening is free.
+No advanced reservations are accepted.
+Tickets are distributed on a first-come, first-served basis beginning at 6pm.
 New-York Historical Society members receive priority.
+Please note: Due to a private event, museum galleries are closed on Friday, November 14.

 The Robert H. Smith Auditorium at the New-York Historical Society, 170 Central Park West, New York, NY 10024